-The Retention Policy feature in MSP360 Backup (formerly CloudBerry Backup) allows you to create and delete copies of your files automatically.
-This article explains how to configure different options of the retention policy feature in MSP360 Backup.
+The Retention Policy feature in CloudBerry Backup allows you to create and delete copies of your files automatically.
+This article explains how to configure different options of the retention policy feature in Cloudberry Backup.

 Table of Contents